Chocotunda/Chocotunda/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on improving my skills as a Front-End Developer
+- 🌱 I’m currently learning CS50 and Angular
+- ⚡ Fun fact: I teach dance-workouts twice a week
 <!--
 **Chocotunda/Chocotunda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.